labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 	* Genome name
 	* Related sequences (chromosomes, plasmids)
 	* Genome status (« **Private** »/« **Public** »)
-	* The last date the user access rights has been modified by an administrator
+	* The last date the user access rights have been modified by an administrator

 .. note:: There are some restrictions about the access rights an administrator can select: